Aise Karo Naa Vidaa

 Aise Karo Naa Vidaa is an Indian television series that aired on Colors TV in 2010.
 This show was produced by DJ's a Creative Unit Directed by Talat jani, Khalid Akhtar and starred Aastha Chaudhary and Anas Rashid.

 Plot

 Reva is a young and innocent village woman who will soon get married.
-Unexpectedly, she gets raped by Prince Aryaman.
+Unexpectedly, she gets raped by Prince Aryaman who is obsessed with her beauty.

 The princes' mother, Queen, gets Reva married to Prince Yashvardan, her elder son.
-The story then follows Reva, as she tries to adjust to the royal family and drown the sorrow of the past, as well as Prince Yashwardhan, who tries to gain the love and trust of his new wife.
+The story then follows Reva, as she tries to adjust to the royal family and drown the sorrow of the past, as well as Prince Yashvardhan, who tries to gain the love and trust of his new wife while Aryaman repeatedly plots to separate them and take control over her body in his obsession.
+The story ends on Aryaman turning a new leaf and reuniting Yashvardhan and Reva.